tiffanyadora/23792114_final_project/README.md

 # WildcatWear
 ### By: Tiffany Adora (23792114)

 **WildcatWear** is an e-commerce website for University of Arizona merchandise, built using **Django** as the backend stack, **HTML/CSS** as the frontend stack, as well as **Javascript**.
-Now fully-functioned, the platform supports user authentication, product management, shopping functionality, order processing, and many more.
+Now fully-functioned, the platform supports user authentication, product management, shopping functionality, order processing, and many more!

 Please follow the instructions below on how to spin up this project.